 There is nothing better than a picnic with the most spectacular harbour views and the sea breeze to keep you cool.
 For a touch of tranquillity in the middle of the city, meander through the Royal Botanic Gardens, explore the vibrant array of flowers and settle in for a picnic under the famous fig-trees, then venture to Mrs Macquarie’s Chair and down to the Opera House or The Rocks.

-Really get away from it all and explore the world’s second oldest national park.
-Beautiful vistas, lovely bushwalks, amazing ocean views or quiet contemplation, take your pick.
-Older kids will love exploring the coast track, the waterfalls and paths at Wattamolla while younger kids will work up at appetite wandering Lady Carrington Drive or Audley Weir.
+Really get away from it all and explore the world’s second-oldest national park just south of Sydney.
+Royal National Park has beautiful vistas, lovely bushwalks, amazing ocean views and some family-friendly beaches.
+Older kids will love exploring the coast track, waterfalls and paths at Wattamolla, while younger kids will work up an appetite wandering Lady Carrington Drive or Audley Weir.
+You can find picnic tables and barbecues throughout the park.
 If you are out in the bush facilities are limited, but peace is abundant.
-A permit is required to park in the Park for the day.
+A permit is required to park in the park for the day.

 5. Oatley Park

 Oatley Park is a 112 acres reserve on the picturesque Georges River in the southern Sydney suburb of Oatley surrounded by natural bushland and waterways.
 There is a fabulous new inclusive adventure playground.
 There are plenty of trees to provide shady picnic spots, plus covered tables, barbecue facilities, and toilets!
 You can bike ride on quiet roads and find the ‘castle’ or head down to the bottom of the park to explore the sandy beach on the waterfront with netted swimming baths and lots of scenic parklands to wander.